On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Abstract

 \section{Abstract}

 This paper has two main purposes.
-Firstly we generalise Ram's explicit construction \cite{ramcalib} of calibrated representations of the affine Hecke algebra to the multi-parameter case (including the non-reduced $BC_n$ case).
-We then derive the Plancherel formulae for all rank~$1$ and rank~$2$ affine Hecke algebras including a construction of all representations involved. \footnote{2010 Mathematics Subject Classification: 20C08}\footnote{Keywords: Affine Hecke algebra, Calibrated representations, Plancherel measure.}
+Firstly we generalise Ram's combinatorial construction \cite{ramcalib} of calibrated representations of the affine Hecke algebra to the multi-parameter case (including the non-reduced $BC_n$ case).
+We then derive the Plancherel formulae for all rank~$1$ and rank~$2$ affine Hecke algebras, using our calibrated representations to construct all representations involved. \footnote{2010 Mathematics Subject Classification: 20C08}\footnote{Keywords: Affine Hecke algebra, Calibrated representations, Plancherel measure.}